isomerpages/govtech-stp/_vaccinated-travel-lane/Frequently Asked Questions.md

 <div id="mismatch-error"></div>

 #### 7. My full name in my travel documentation (e.g. passport) has special or accented characters.
-How should I key my name in when applying for a VTP (Air)?
+How should I key my name in when applying for a VTP?

 Please refer to the table below.
 <table>